-Let $\mf\subseteq \binom{[n]}{k}$, and $K(n,k,t)[\mf]$ be the subgraph of $K(n,k,t)$ induced by $\mf$.
-Extensive results have been achieved concerning the largest family $\mf$ under the condition that $K(n,k,t)[\mf]$ has no subgraph isomorphic to a given $G$.
-The case $G=K_{2}$ is the famous Erd\H{o}s-Ko-Rado theorem \cite{MR0140419, MR0519277,MR0771733} and the Ahlswede-Khachatrian Complete Intersection theorem \cite{2406295}.
+The \textit{generalized Kneser graph} $K(n,k,t)$ is a graph whose vertex set is $\binom{[n]}{k}$, where two vertices $A$ and $B$ are adjacent if and only if $\left|A\cap B\right|<t$.
+For a family $\mf\subseteq \binom{[n]}{k}$, write $K(n,k,t)[\mf]$ for the subgraph of $K(n,k,t)$ induced by $\mf$.
+Extensive results have been achieved concerning the largest family $\mf$ under the condition that $K(n,k,t)[\mf]$ has no subgraph isomorphic to a graph $G$.
+The case $G=K_{2}=S_{2}$ corresponds to the famous Erd\H{o}s-Ko-Rado theorem \cite{MR0140419, MR0519277,MR0771733} and the Ahlswede-Khachatrian Complete Intersection theorem \cite{2406295}.
 The case $t=1$ and $G=K_{r}$ is the well-known Erd\H{o}s matching conjecture \cite{2410242}, which has been proved in \cite{24121102,2501163,2412114,2501161} for sufficiently large $n$.
-The case $t=1$ and $G=K_{p,q}$ has also been studied in \cite{2406095,2412111} for Erd\H{o}s-Ko-Rado type results.
+The case $t=1$ and $G=K_{p,q}$ has also been studied in \cite{2410232,2412111} for Erd\H{o}s-Ko-Rado type results.